 A conflict of interest it would seem, to live a humble life yet have big dreams/goals.
 From a biblical standpoint, we are to be humble servants, emulating Christ and being very modest about our own esteem.
 From a worldly standpoint, we should be proud of our accomplishments, after all we did it, right?
-So how do we live this dignified and quiet life, pleasing to the Lord yet chase after our aspirations and accomplish something bigger than ourselves – especially when that big dream might involve finances or being in the spotlight?
-How do we Live Humble and Dream Big?
+So how do we live this dignified and quiet life, pleasing to the Lord yet chase after our aspirations and accomplish something bigger than ourselves – especially when that big dream involves finances or being in the spotlight?

-First, does this dream/idea seek to glorify Him?
+First, does this dream / idea seek to glorify Him?
 Now, let me say that I’m not insinuating every little thing we strive for in life has to be directly related to God in a loud and tangible way, but moreso that it doesn’t conflict with our faith.
 If we decide to start a new career, is it going to be something we are proud of in front of Jesus, or ashamed of?
-For instance, there’s nothing wrong with being a lawyer or a bank teller – as long as you’re honest, obviously – but. if you want to be, say, a go-go dancer or a bartender, that’s a different story, ya see?
+For instance, there’s nothing wrong with being a lawyer or a bank teller – as long as you’re honest, obviously – but…. if you want to be a go-go dancer or a bartender, that’s a different story, ya see?

 Seek wise counsel.
 The bible has much to say on seeking wisdom from our fellow humans:

 - The way of a fool is right in his own eyes, but a wise man listens to advice. – Proverbs 12:15

 - Without counsel plans fail, but with many advisers they succeed. – Proverbs 15:22

 - Listen to advice and accept instruction, that you may gain wisdom in the future.
 Many are the plans in the mind of a man, but it is the purpose of the Lord that will stand. – Proverbs 19:20-21

 - & many more verses.